Subham0822/VoyaGenie/README.md

 # ✈️ VoyaGenie – AI-Powered Travel Itinerary Planner

 VoyaGenie is a smart travel assistant that takes one simple input from the user — like "Goa, 3 people, next weekend" — and generates a complete travel itinerary.
-It includes flights, hotels, places to visit, local food, and experiences, all powered by real-time data and AI.
+It includes AI-generated flight suggestions, hotel recommendations, places to visit, local food, and experiences, all powered by Google Gemini AI.

 ---

 ## 🌟 Features

-- 🧠 One-line trip planning using NLP
+- 🧠 AI-powered trip planning with natural language input
-- ✈️ Flight suggestions (via API)
+- ✈️ AI-generated flight suggestions
-- 🏨 Hotel search with filters and booking options
+- 🏨 AI-generated hotel recommendations
 - 📍 Must-visit spots and local experiences
 - 🍽️ Food, culture, and adventure recommendations
-- 🌦️ Real-time weather integration
+- 🌦️ AI-generated weather forecasts
-- 🗺️ Interactive map view (Leaflet + OpenStreetMap)
+- 🗺️ Interactive map view (MapLibre GL + Geoapify)
-- 💾 Save and export journey plans
+- 💾 Save and export journey plans as PDF
-- 💱 Currency & language converter
+- 💱 Currency converter
 - 🖼️ Destination image gallery using Pexels API

 ---